ibm-cloudintegration/CP4I-PoT-Public/APIC-labs-v12/OAuth-Versioning/ReadMe.md

 [Return to main APIC lab page](../ReadMe.md#lab-abstracts)

-Lab prerequisite: "The Developer Portal Experience"
+Lab prerequisite: "Create and Secure an API with DataPower API Gateway"

 ---